 Our lab space here allows me the ability to work through these types of investigations and to answer these and new questions.
 That’s a big reason why the growing sports media program at Indiana is the perfect place to work.

 Lauren’s main research area lies in mediasport – the intersection between sports and mass media.
 Her research encapsulates both mass media and social media.
 This focus has enabled her to complete research that focuses on issues of gender, race, and national identity.
 She primarily analyzes how athletes are portrayed in the media, as well as how new technologies enhance a fan’s enjoyment of a game.
 More recent work has begun to examine the effects of sports media on audiences, primarily focusing on attention.
 Lauren’s work has been presented at conferences such as the International Communication Association (ICA), the Association for Education in Journalism and Mass Communication (AEJMC), Broadcast Education Association (BEA), the International Association for Communication and Sport (IACS), and Southern States Communication Association (SSCA).
-She has won top paper awards at SSCA, BEA, IACS and AEJMC.
-She is currently the chair of the International Association of Communication and Sport, and the research co-chair for the Sport Communication Interest Group of AEJMC.
+She has won top paper awards at SSCA, BEA, IACS, AEJMC, and ICA.
+She is the former chair of the International Association of Communication and Sport, and a former officer for the Sport Communication Interest Group of AEJMC.

 Lauren was once an All-American gymnast and a Division I springboard diver.
 She is still an avid sports fan today, and counts down the days until football season.
 In her spare time, she enjoys traveling with her husband Kenny Smith.
 Lauren is currently a member of USA Triathlon and regularly competes in duathlons and triathlons.
-She’s an Ironman finisher, and a two-time qualifier for USA Triathlon Age Group National Championships.
+She’s a two-time Ironman finisher, and a three-time qualifier for USA Triathlon Age Group National Championships.